mariadb-corporation/MaxScale/Documentation/Protocols/Mongo.md

 ------|------|------------
 endSessions | array | Ignored.

-The following document will always be returned.
+The following document will always be returned:
 ```
 { "ok" : 1 }
 ```